marcusoftnet/marcusoftnet.github.io/_posts/2025-02-27-conway-hateoas-htmx.md

 <!-- excerpt-end -->

-You can find all of the code here: [https://github.com/marcusoftnet/htxm-game-of-life](https://github.com/marcusoftnet/htxm-game-of-life), but we are going to build it up step by step in the article.
+You can find [all of the code here](https://github.com/marcusoftnet/htmx-game-of-life), but we are going to build it up step by step in the article.

 ## Disclaimer